 Nshongi Group Family

-This is the largest gorilla family comprising of 25 members under the leadership of 1 silverback known as Bweza with 3 adult females, 1 sub adult, 1 juvenile and 1 infant.
+This is the largest gorilla family comprising 25 members under the leadership of 1 silverback known as Bweza with 3 adult females, 1 sub-adult, 1 juvenile, and 1 infant.
 This group is found in Nshongi/ Rushaga.
-However after a recent split, where the Mweza group was created, the group now has about 18 gorillas in the family.
+However, after a recent split, where the Mweza group was created, the group now has about 18 gorillas in the family.
 The Nshongi group is named after the Nshongi river ehere they were first sighted some years back.
-This group is found in an area that ishighly forested so there is a chance of seeing other primates, birds, butterflies in this thick vegetation of Bwindi Impenetrable Forest.
+This group is found in a highly forested area, so there is a chance of seeing other primates, birds, and butterflies in the thick vegetation of Bwindi Impenetrable Forest.

 Nkuringo Gorilla Family